 In Chile, the VAT on goods and services is 19%.
 Specifically, any sale equal or greater the $180 Chilean pesos must pay a 19% VAT (Called IVA, Impuesto al Valor Agregado in Chile).
-The Chilean Government offers Micro, Small, and Medium Enterprises (MSMEs) the possibility of deferring the date of payment of the VAT up to two months after the initial due date.
+The Chilean Government offers Micro, Small, and Medium Enterprises (MSMEs) the possibility of deferring the date of payment of the VAT for up to two months after the initial due date.
 To defer VAT payment, companies must be part of the simplified taxation regime or the simplified general accounting regime.
-Moreover, only taxpayers that declare via the Internet can take advantage of this benefit.
+Moreover, only taxpayers that declare via the internet can take advantage of this benefit.

 To use this benefit in 2016, the income of companies cannot exceed the 100,000 UF (In Chile, Unidad de Fomento or UF, it’s a unit determined by Consumer Price Index).
 For 2017 and onwards, companies’ average annual income cannot exceed 100,000 UF during the last three commercial years.
 Keep in mind that as of September 1, 2016, one UF is equivalent to CLP$26,210.79 Chilean Pesos.